NicolasDurrande/guepard/README.md

 # Guepard: A python library for aggregating Gaussian process sub-models

-Guepard aims at building faster Gaussian process models by constructing and aggregading sub-models based on subsets of the data.
+Guepard aims at building faster Gaussian process models by constructing and aggregating sub-models based on subsets of the data.
 It is based on GPflow and implements various aggregation methods:
 * PAPL (posterior aggregation with Pseudo-Likelihood)
 * more to be added!